subhamb123/Space-Invaders/README.md

 Project Requirements: Inheritence and Polymorphism

-NOTE: We tried implementing a .cpp file for function definitions within main.cpp but couldn't quite get the files to link properly.
-All prototypes are on the top of main.cpp and
-      function definitions are below.
+NOTE: We tried implementing a .cpp file for function definitions and calling them in main.cpp but couldn't quite get the files to link properly.
+Instead, all prototypes are at the top of main.cpp and function definitions are below.

 Example of Inheritance: